Post Malone: 2011–2016: Career beginnings and Stoney

 After hitting one million views within a month of releasing "White Iverson", Malone quickly garnered attention from record labels.
 In August 2015, he signed a recording contract with Republic Records.
 Malone went on to work with a number of prominent rappers including 50 Cent, Young Thug, Kanye West and others.
 In August 2015, he performed at Kylie Jenner's 18th birthday party, where he met Kanye West, who enjoyed his music, leading to him collaborating with Malone on his single "Fade" from his album The Life of Pablo (2016).
 Malone later began a friendship with Canadian singer Justin Bieber leading to Malone being an opening act for Bieber's Purpose World Tour (2016–17).
-On April 20, 2016, Malone premiered his new single, "Go Flex" on Zane Lowe's Beats 1 show.
+On April 20, 2016, Malone premiered his new single, "Go Flex", on Zane Lowe's Beats 1 show.

-On May 12, 2016, he released his first full-length project, a mixtape, titled August 26th, the title of which was a reference to the release date of his debut album.
+On May 12, 2016, he released a full-length project, a mixtape, titled August 26th, the title of which was a reference to the release date of his debut album.
 On June 9, 2016, Malone made his national television debut on Jimmy Kimmel Live!, performing "Go Flex".

 In June 2016, XXL editor-in-chief Vanessa Satten revealed Malone was considered for XXL's "2016 Freshman Class" magazine cover, but she was "told by his camp that he wasn't paying attention to hip hop so much.
 He was going in more of a rock/pop/country direction."
-However, Malone denied these claims, explaining that his latest mixtape as well as his upcoming album were both hip hop.
+However, Malone denied these claims, explaining that his latest mixtape as well as his upcoming album were both hip-hop.
 In August 2016, Malone issued an apology for his album, Stoney, being late.
-It was available for pre-order on November 4, and was finally released on December 9.
-Malone later went on to call the album "mediocre", despite the success of the single "Congratulations" featuring Quavo, Malone's first top-ten song on the Billboard Hot 100, peaking at number eight.
-Stoney also featured the top 100 hits "I Fall Apart", and "Deja Vu", featuring Bieber, with the album later being certified double platinum by the RIAA in October 2017.
+It was available for pre-order on November 4, and was finally released on December 13.
+Malone later called the album "mediocre", despite the success of the single "Congratulations" (featuring Quavo), Malone's first top-ten song on the Billboard Hot 100, peaking at number eight.
+Stoney also featured the top 100 hits "I Fall Apart" and "Deja Vu" (featuring Bieber), with the album later being certified double platinum by the RIAA in October 2017.